Many people brush their teeth daily, yet still experience cavities or gum problems.

 • Bad breath

-Why a toothbrush isn't enough
+Why your toothbrush isn't enough

 A toothbrush primarily cleans: